 Many courses include E-reserves, and other web-based materials (e.g., Compass2g, Blackboard, Moodle) that might contain PDF's and PowerPoint presentations that are not readily accessible to students with screen readers.
 In cases where that information is known prior to the start of the semester, AMS staff will try to obtain the materials so that they can be converted prior to the start of the semester.
 In those cases where it is not possible, it becomes the students responsibility to obtain the materials from the instructor, or download them from the internet and forward them to the AMS staff for convertion.
 AMS staff is NOT responsible for monitoring individual course sites for new postings.

 Professors will often list optional textbooks or journal articles that can be read by the student if they choose.
 The student MUST inform staff if they wish optional materials to be converted.
 We will, however, convert journal articles or book chapters that are necessary for research papers for courses, but the student must provide the materials to be converted and a due date must be mutually agreed upon.

 It is our goal to have materials that have been brought to the AMS by the stated deadline for each semester, converted and ready at the start of the semester.
 Any books or articles brought in after the state deadline will be placed on a wait list and converted on a first come/first served basis.
 All books arriving after the stated deadline for each semester MUST be sent with an Alternate Request Form indicating what chapters are to be converted and the due dates for each chapter.
 Students can check on the status of their books by checking the following queue web page here.

 The Accessible Media Services Office agrees to provide materials in an electronic format for the semester that the student is enrolled in class.
-Previous semester's materials are not archived, and will be removed from the website at the end of every semester, with the exception of graduate students who make prior arrangements to have their materials remain on the site.
+Previous semester's materials are not archived, and will be removed from the website at the end of every semester.

 - Word (.doc)